On some special classes of contact $B_0$-VPG graphs

 Steps 1-5 can clearly be done in polynomial time (see for example~\cite{G-H-P-chordal} for listing all maximal cliques in a chordal graph).
 Furthermore, it is obvious to see how to find the forbidden induced subgraph in steps 2, 3 and 5.
-Notice that if the algorithm has not returned NO after step 5, we know that $G$ is $\{K_4$-$e,K_5,H_0\}$-free.
+Notice that if the algorithm has not returned NO after step 5, we know that $G$ is $\{K_4^-,K_5,H_0\}$-free.
 So we are left with checking whether $G$ contains some graph $T\in \mathcal{T}$, $T\neq H_0$.
 Since each graph $T\in \mathcal{T}$ contains at least two vertices belonging to two $K_4$'s, it follows that if at most one vertex has label 2, $G$ is $\mathcal{T}$-free (step 6), and thus we conclude by Theorem \ref{thm:contact_chordal} that $G$ is contact $B_0$-VPG.\\

 During step 7, we detect those vertices in $G$ that, in case $G$ is contact $B_0$-VPG, must be internal vertices (and mark them as such) and those vertices $w$ that are middle neighbours of internal vertices $v$ (we direct the edges $wv$ from $w$ to $v$).
 Furthermore, we colour those edges whose endpoints are middle neighbours of a same internal vertex.